openfga/.github/pull_request_template.md

 - [ ] The correct base branch is being used, if not `main`
 - [ ] I have added tests to validate that the change in functionality is working as expected

-If you haven't done so yet, we would appreciate it you could star the [OpenFGA repository](https://github.com/openfga/openfga). :)
+If you haven't done so yet, we would appreciate it if you could star the [OpenFGA repository](https://github.com/openfga/openfga). :)